Award-Winning Storyteller and Creative Strategist | Bestselling Author | Filmmaker

-What does Justin Kingsley do?
-A better question: What doesn’t he do?
-A New York Times bestselling author, Justin is a storyteller, strategist, creative director, photographer, and a former press secretary under Prime Minister Paul Martin.
-Named one of Canada’s most creative people by Marketing Magazine, Justin has turned the Star Wars and Indiana Jones franchises into global museum exhibitions, put a McDonald’s into the side of a mountain at a snowboarding competition, and developed award-winning communications strategies for UFC champ Georges St-Pierre and slogans for Olympic Games and the FIFA World Cup.
+Justin Kingsley is one of the most versatile and unique storytellers in the world.
+A New York Times bestselling author, Kingsley is a strategist, creative director, filmmaker, photographer, and a former press secretary under Prime Minister Paul Martin.
+Named one of Canada’s most creative people by Marketing Magazine, Kingsley has turned the Star Wars and Indiana Jones franchises into global museum exhibitions, put a McDonald’s into the side of a mountain at a snowboarding competition, and developed award-winning communications strategies for UFC champion Georges St-Pierre and slogans for the Olympic Games and the FIFA World Cup.

-Justin is the author of two number one national bestselling books: The Way of the Fight, which looks at Georges St-Pierre’s life philosophy, and Weology: How Everybody Wins When We Comes Before Me, a book of ideas on leadership.
+Kingsley is the co-writer and director of Chaakapesh, a documentary feature about an orchestra visiting an Indigenous reserve for the first time, created to foster reconciliation.
+He is also the author of two number one national bestselling books: The Way of the Fight, which looks at Georges St-Pierre’s life philosophy, and Weology: How Everybody Wins When We Comes Before Me, a book of ideas on leadership.
 He also joined an exclusive group of authors to publish original works in multiple languages in Le livre du don.
-Justin is also currently co-directing the feature documentary Where Sea and Land Meet: A Montreal Symphony Orchestra Story in partnership with Roger Frappier, a voting member of the Academy Awards.

 Fully bilingual, Kingsley is a proud Franco-Ontarian.